NEW T140 PUBLICATION £9.99+p&p

 It’s recently become illegal to impersonate a traffic warden (not that I can figure out why you’d want to).
 The Yanks, we learn, can now pretty much extradite/snatch/kidnap any British citizen in the country whenever the whim takes them.
 Worst still, having thrown most of the Magna Carta into the recycling bin, modern Britons are now, broadly speaking, treated as guilty until proved innocent.
 And you can be arrested these days simply for hating someone—which leaves me up to my neck in something warm and brown because there are an awful lot of people on my pump-action-shotgun-in-the-wardrobe, must-kill-before-I-die list.

 Now, most of us have fathers or grandfathers who fought the bloody Nazis, etc, in order to give us the freedoms that for so long we’ve taken for granted.
-But in this Orwellian nightmare from which we’re currently unable to awaken, the government is racking up new laws faster than the Whitehall scribes can commit them to their Blackberries.
+But in this Orwellian nightmare from which we’re currently unable to awaken, the government is racking up new laws faster than the Whitehall scribes can commit them to their Blackberries or smartphones.
 Ignorance of the law never used to be an excuse, note.
 But it certainly is now.
 No one in the country can possibly keep up.

 But guess what?
 I’m actually thinking of writing to my local MP and advocating (just) one more law for the books: Thou shalt not flog new items on eBay without a bona fide trading licence issued by the Ministry of Fair Game.